 96. Q.Para 4-13 When is the use of English required?

 A: operational communications must be understood by everyone who has an official need to know their content, and, therefore, must normally be in English.

 97. Q.Para 4-14 When are relationships between different ranks prohibited?

-(4) Are, or are perceived to be, exploitative or coercive in nature
+4. Are, perceived to be, exploitative or coercive in nature.

 98. Q.Para 4-14 Can officers and enlisted personnel have an ongoing business relationship?

 A: No unless authorized as an exception by regulation.

 99. Q.Para 4-14 When is it authorized for a business relationship between officers and enlisted personnel?

 A: landlord/tenant relationships or to one-time transactions such as the sale of an automobile or house.

 100. Q.Para 4-14 Can Soldiers that are Officers or Enlisted loan money to each other?